Erich Maria Remarque: Personal life

 Remarque's first marriage was to the actress Ilse Jutta Zambona in 1925.
-The marriage was stormy and unfaithful on both sides.
+The marriage was stormy, and unfaithful on both sides.
 Remarque and Zambona divorced in 1930, but in 1933 they fled together to Switzerland.
 In 1938, they remarried, to prevent her from being forced to return to Germany, and in 1939 they emigrated to the United States, where they both became naturalized citizens in 1947.
 They divorced again on 20 May 1957, this time for good.
 Ilse Remarque died on 25 June 1975.

 During the 1930s, Remarque had relationships with Austrian actress Hedy Lamarr, Mexican actress Dolores del Río, and German actress Marlene Dietrich.
 The affair with Dietrich began in September 1937, when they met on the Lido while in Venice for the film festival, and continued until at least 1940, maintained mostly by way of letters, telegrams and telephone calls.
 A selection of their letters was published in 2003 in the book Sag mir, daß du mich liebst ("Tell Me That You Love Me") and then in the 2011 play Puma.

 Remarque married actress Paulette Goddard in 1958.

-Death
+Death and legacy

 Remarque died of heart failure at the age of 72 in Locarno on 25 September 1970.
 His body was buried in the Ronco Cemetery in Ronco, Ticino, Switzerland.
+He never regained his German citizenship.
+Asked about this in an interview on his 69th birthday, Remarque replied that he refused to apply to be naturalized again as he had, after all, never applied to be denaturalized either.

 Goddard, Remarque's wife, died in 1990, and her body was interred next to her husband's.
 She left a bequest of US$20 million to New York University to fund an institute for European studies, which is named in honour of Remarque, as well as funding "Goddard Hall" on the Greenwich Village campus in New York City.